 Restoring habitat for wildlife and improving water quality in the Chesapeake Bay watershed

 Waterfowl are an important component of our wildlife heritage and wetland science owes a debt of gratitude to these migratory birds and the interest their preservation sparked in restoring wetland habitat many years ago.
-Many of the region’s wetlands host species other than waterfowl, such as quail, turkeys, warblers and endangered Delmarva Fox Squirrels.
-Unfortunately, according to the U.S. Geological Survey, natural wetlands have decreased in Maryland by over 70% in the past 350 years.
-CWH’s Chesapeake Care Program works with landowners on private and public property to restore some of these lost wetlands.
+The majority of the region’s non-tidal wetlands host species other than waterfowl, such as: quail, numerous amphibians, dragonflies, turkeys, warblers, and endangered Delmarva fox squirrels.
+Unfortunately, according to the U.S. Geological Survey, wetlands have decreased in Maryland by over 70% in the past 350 years.
+CWH’s Chesapeake Care Program works with landowners on their property to restore some of these lost wetlands.

 CWH will continue using the CRP and CREP programs to restore vanishing wildlife habitat in the Chesapeake Bay watershed.
-This is becoming increasingly difficult due to skyrocketing grain prices and the “all you need to do is cover crops” message that landowners are receiving from some government institutions.
-CWH believes that we need to do all we can (significant acreage of habitat restoration, cover crops, real nutrient management) if we are going to clean up the bay, which agribusiness has been over-enriching with nutrients.
+This is becoming increasingly difficult due to high grain prices and the “all you need to do is cover crops” message that landowners are receiving from some government institutions.
+CWH believes that we need to do all we can (significant acreages of habitat restoration, cover crops, real nutrient management) if we are going to clean up the bay, which agribusiness has been over-enriching with nutrients.

 In 2013, funding by the Biophilia Foundation, Chesapeake Bay Trust, Healy Foundation, National Fish & Wildlife Foundation and an anonymous donor enabled CWH to build valuable habitat on the lands of those interested in helping wildlife resources.